Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

 \section{Tree-Restricted Shortcuts}

-In this section, we define tree-restricted shortcuts: a narrower notion of shortcuts which are \begin{enumRomanHor}\item simpler to work with, \item often equally powerful as the general shortcuts, \item offer deterministic routing schemes and, most importantly, \item can be efficiently constructed on any graph that contains them\end{enumRomanHor}.
-Following the definitions, we rephrase the results of \cite{gh2016lowcongestion} in our new terms, showcase an efficient deterministic routing scheme on them, and finally state our main result and show its applications.
+In this section we define tree-restricted shortcuts: a restricted version of low-congestion (i.e., general) shortcuts that are (i) simpler to work with, (ii) often equally powerful as the general shortcuts, (iii) offer deterministic routing schemes and, most importantly, (iv) can be efficiently constructed on any graph that contains them.
+Following the definitions, we rephrase the relevant prior work in our new term, showcase an efficient deterministic routing scheme, and finally state our main result and applications.